mietek/halcyon-website/pages/reference/index.md

 > Type:                | `0` or `1`
 > Command-line option: | `--cabal-update`

-Forces Halcyon to update the Cabal directory, running `cabal update` again.
+Forces Halcyon to update the Cabal directory by running `cabal update` again.

 Sandbox options